Students' Successful Transition to Post Secondary Plan

 Students at Lakeview experience a variety of activities which provide transitional and postsecondary preparedness.
 Starting in the 8th grade year, students’ are taking personality type indicators and interest / skill inventories to provide them information and guidance.

-All students’ grades 6-12 participate in a structured advisory program called Ramp up to Readiness where they explore career and college readiness.
+All students’ grades 9-12 participate in a structured advisory program called "Next Step" where they explore career and college readiness.
 7-12 Students have individual Minnesota Career Information System (MCIS) accounts to enhance their knowledge of college information, applications, scholarships, employment searches, resume builders and Personalized Learning Plans.

 All 10th Grade students attend a Career Fair to explore careers and expose them to local job market trends.
 They also receive guided instruction from the School Counselor pertaining to course registration and high school planning for the future.